-Join us for these curated selections.
+Join us for these curated selections made possible with support from anonymous film fans.
 Popcorn provided.
-Museum is admission-free to all on Wide Open Wednesdays courtesy of the Oklahoma Ford Dealers.
+Free admission on Wide Open Wednesdays courtesy of the Oklahoma Ford Dealers.